Prepared by the Personalized Nutrition & COVID-19 Task Force of the American Nutrition Association

 This resource is explicitly intended for health professionals only and makes no claims regarding preventing or treating COVID-19.
 Members of the public should consult with their health professional before undertaking any nutritional regimen.

-Current recommendations aim to reduce transmission and risk of infection in the community.
-(Source) This Task Force Statement is intended to provide a brief overview of foods, nutrients, food compounds, and supplements with research that points to optimizing immune responses and/or inhibiting viral load in general.
+This Task Force Statement is intended to provide a brief overview of foods, nutrients, food compounds, and supplements with research that points to optimizing immune responses and/or inhibiting viral load in general.
 Many of these compounds have not been tested specifically for COVID-19 or are currently undergoing clinical trials.
 Health professionals should use caution and best practices to determine if and when any of the following actions may be beneficial.
 It is imperative that practitioners understand nutrient depletions, drug-nutrient interactions, contraindications, and comorbidities that may impact their clients and patients.

 Coronaviruses are a large family of RNA viruses that cause a variety of diseases.
 They are characterized by the Spike proteins (Spro) on their surfaces known as the corona for which they are named.
 Seven coronaviruses have been identified to date.
 Coronaviruses like this novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) replicate by a unique process, summarized below.
 This presents potential targets for the discovery of effective therapies.
 (Source, Source)